Global sensitivity analysis of asymmetric energy harvesters

 \subsection{Asymmetric bistable energy harvester with linear electromechanical coupling}

 This section treats the classical bistable energy harvesting system considering asymmetries.
-The asymmetric potential, as previously discussed, is defined by a quadratic term, whereby its coefficient is unknown, as each design may have different variations.
+The asymmetric potential, as previously discussed, is defined by a quadratic term, but its coefficient depends on the different variations of each design.
 The asymmetric term is considered through a random variable described by a uniform distribution ranging from $-0.15$ to $0.15$.
 Figure~\ref{fig:Potential_energy} shows the potential energy of the system for different $\delta$ values.
 The $\delta$ changes the equilibrium point of the model, causing asymmetry in the potential.
-The left asymmetry occurs for positive values and negative values for the right asymmetry.
+Left asymmetry occurs for positive values and right asymmetry for negative values.
 Then, the sensitivity of the system considering the energy potential varying in this uncertainty range is analyzed.

-Initially, the bias angle in the model is disregarded, i.e., $\phi = 0$.
+First, the Sobol analysis is performed for the potential asymmetric configuration of the model, disregarding the bias angle, i.e., $\phi = 0$.
 Figure~\ref{fig:Sobol_asymmetric} presents the Sobol indices for the entire spectrum of amplitude.
-The quadratic nonlinearity term does not cause changes in the system’s sensitivity.
-The excitation frequency for low amplitudes and the piezoelectric term for high amplitude influences are still dominant.
-Particularly significant impact coming from the $\delta$ is from second-order with the excitation frequency combined effect.
-However, this second-order effect is much more driven by the frequency effect than the $\delta$ itself since the frequency has a prime influence.
+The quadratic nonlinearity term does not cause changes in the system's sensitivity.
+The influence of the excitation frequency at low amplitudes and the piezoelectric term at high amplitude influences are dominant.
+A noticeable portion of the variance comes from the second-order index related to the combined effect of $\delta$ and the excitation frequency.
+However, only the frequency has a significant first-order contribution.